 To understand what elements you currently lack, use the following framework:

 - Performance-test your online store: Measure your pages’ speed, load tolerance, and downtime.
-Note the current website KPIs, so you can compare them with your future results.
+Note the current website KPIs to compare them with your future results.

 - Talk to stakeholders: Gather feedback from your teams, management department, and even customers to learn what additional features/experiences they need or what issues they experience.

-- Prioritize must-have characteristics and features: Use the MoSCoW method for prioritizing the feature list:
+- Prioritize must-have characteristics and features: Use the Eisenhower matrix for prioritizing the feature list:

-By capturing your starting point, you will be able to form short- and long-term goals for your replatforming process.
+By capturing your starting point, you can form short- and long-term goals for your replatforming process.

-If you don’t know how to go about this and other steps, it’s a good idea to find a technology partner that offers discovery sessions.
+If you don’t know how to go about this and other steps, find a technology partner that offers discovery sessions.

 During a project discovery, you and your vendor develop a vision for your software product, define all the requirements, create a preliminary roadmap, and identify the risks of your replatforming project.
 As a result, you and your technical partner will have a shared understanding of what needs to be done to accomplish your replatforming goals.